Who we are

 “The Sonshine Toy Library seeks to provide an opportunity for parents and children to experience Christian love and outreach in a friendly, supportive and stimulating environment which is accessible and open to all people.”

 The Sonshine Toy Library opened in 1982, and since then has been committed to providing quality toys for young families within Warragul and the surrounding community.
 The Toy Library initially was run by volunteers, until, in 1999 the committee employed its first Toy Library Co-ordinator.
 Our co-ordinator is employed for 15 hours each week.

 Kerryn is the coordinator of Sonshine Toy Library Warragul and Drouin.
-Kerryn is employed by the Sonshine Toy Library Committee and is on duty during the open hours, with the assistance of several volunteers.
-She always has an open ear and a sympathetic heart.
-It is not unusual for a slightly frazzled parent to find themself themselves receiving comfort from an understanding Kerryn.
-She has a Diploma in Children’s services & has raised three children to adulthood.
-Most of Kerryn’s parenting was as a single parent and her children’s early years were spent in India.
+She is employed by the Sonshine Toy Library Committee and is on duty during the open hours, with the assistance of several volunteers.
+Kerryn has a Diploma in Children’s services and is available to give comfort and courage to parents.
+She has raised three children to adulthood, mostly as a single Mum, and lived in India for their early years.

 Ailsa is one of the coordinators of Sonshine Toy Library Drouin.
 Ailsa is appointed by the Sonshine Toy Library Committee and is on duty on Friday.

 Ailsa has been a teacher with the Warragul Special School and has a wealth of experience in children’s development and learning.
 She has raised four children to adulthood and enjoys weekly visits with her granddaughter.
 Ailsa has also travelled the world and experienced many cultures.